News about Discovery+ launching in Canada, "What Happened, Brittany Murphy", "Shetland", and more.

 On-demand coverage of the 2021 edition of the Olympics will be available in Canada through:

-- the CBC Gem and CBC Olympics apps and websites (100% free);
+- the CBC Gem and CBC Olympics apps and websites (100% free with advertising, but may be available without ads on CBC Gem's Premium tier);

 - Amazon Prime Video (this requires an Amazon Prime subscription); and